pilat86/DFA/README.md

-# DFA
-Deterministic Finite Automata for binary numbers divisible by n
+Deterministic Finite Automata for every binary number divisible by "n".